Khoeckman/freebuild-plots/README.md

 houseGroupTag (string) - Group (eg. "Owner") of the player who joined or quit houseVersion (string) - Minecraft Version of the player who joined or quit

-cookieCurrent (short) - total amount of weekly cookies the house received cookieRecord (short) - highest amount of weekly cookies the house received cookieTotal (short) - total amount of cookies the house received unique (short) [0] - Unique amount of players on the house auto (byte) - Plot address of the plot /pauto will try to claim
+cookieCurrent (short) - Total amount of weekly cookies the house received cookieRecord (short) - Highest amount of weekly cookies the house received cookieTotal (short) - Total amount of cookies the house received cookies (byte) - Total amount of cookies the player just gave cookiesTotal (byte) - Total amount of cookies the player has given this house all-time

+unique (short) [0] - Unique amount of players on the house auto (byte) - Plot address of the plot /pauto will try to claim